JPD-SE: High-Level Semantics for Joint Perception-Distortion Enhancement in Image Compression: Introduction

-We test on Cityscapes~\cite{cordts2016the} and ADE20k~\cite{zhou2016semantic,zhou2017scene} at 1024\(\times\)512 resolution with learned and conventional codecs (JPEG, JPEG 2000~\cite{taubman2012jpeg2000}, WebP~\cite{webp}, and BPG~\cite{bpg}) as the backbone image codec \(c\) and semantic and instance segmentation maps as the semantics.
+We test on Cityscapes~\cite{cordts2016the} and ADE20k~\cite{zhou2016semantic,zhou2017scene} at 1024\(\times\)512 resolution with learned and conventional codecs (JPEG, JPEG 2000~\cite{taubman2012jpeg2000}, WebP~\cite{webp}, and BPG~\cite{bpg}) as the backbone image codec and semantic and instance segmentation maps as the semantics.
 We both quantitatively and qualitatively show that our semantically-enhanced (SE) codecs achieve favorable rate-perception-accuracy-distortion performance as quantified via a large-scale user study, accuracy of a downstream bounding-box object detector, and three distortion measures (LPIPS~\cite{zhang2018the}, MS-SSIM~\cite{wang2003multiscale}, and PSNR).
-Extensive ablation study was performed to demonstrate that the improvements are beyond what could be achieved with a post-processing network using purely low-level visuals, validating the usefulness of semantics.
+Extensive ablation study was performed to validate the usefulness of the proposed components.
+In particular, we demonstrate that the improvements are beyond what could be achieved with a post-processing network using purely low-level visuals, proving the value of semantics.

-To sum up, the main contributions of this work include: \begin{itemize}[label=$\bullet$] \itemsep{0em} \item \textbf{Evaluating a novel idea:} We conduct a systematic study on the efficacy of semantics as a fundamental substitute for visuals in the general image compression setting. \item \textbf{A framework:} We propose a generic framework that enables any given codec, learned or hand-crafted, to leverage high-level semantics. \item \textbf{New codec evaluation metrics:} We focus on perception-accuracy-distortion performance on full-resolution images quantified by a large-scale user study, accuracy of downstream bounding-box object detection, and three distortion metrics. \item \textbf{An observation:} We hypothesize and verify using extensive empirical evaluations that enhancing codecs with high-level semantics has the effect of implicitly optimizing perception-accuracy-distortion. \end{itemize}
+To sum up, the main contributions of this work include: \begin{itemize}[label=$\bullet$] \itemsep{0em} \item We conduct a systematic study on the efficacy of semantics as a fundamental supplement to visuals in the general image compression setting. \item We propose a generic framework that enables any given codec, learned or hand-crafted, to leverage high-level semantics. \chh{As part of this framework, a three-stage training scheme guides the codec to leverage semantics to jointly optimize perception-distortion.} \item We \chh{evaluate} perception-accuracy-distortion performance on full-resolution images quantified by a large-scale user study, accuracy of downstream bounding-box object detection, and three distortion metrics. \item We hypothesize and verify that enhancing codecs with high-level semantics improves perception-accuracy-distortion. \end{itemize}